OperationSpark/dice-app/README.md

 ## TODO 7: Make it a function

 Make a function called `rollDie` and put your all your code from Part 3 (TODOs 5 and 6) into that function.
+You will also want to add the following line to the beginning of the function:

+    $('#die').empty();

 Now, just calling the function will roll the die!

 ## TODO 8: Run on clicks!